AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/set-default-dashboard.md

 zendesk_id: 360016505952
 ---

-The default dashboard is the first dashboard you see upon opening Magento BI.
+The default dashboard is the first dashboard you see upon opening MBI.

 1. While in the dashboard, click the **Dashboard Options** menu located at the top of the screen, located next to the **Global Search** menu.